hyprwm/hyprland-wiki/pages/Connect/_index.md

 title: Connect
 ---

-These are the links to official hyprland-related spaces or profiles:
+These are the links to official Hyprland-related spaces or profiles:

 ## Profiles